Our Forest Plan : 2025 - 2050

 A man helping two school boys plant a tree

-"A thriving, resilient, and sustainable multipurpose forest that delivers lasting benefits for the people, nature, and environment of North East England for generations to come."
+"A thriving, resilient, and sustainable multipurpose forest that delivers lasting benefits for the people, economy, nature and environment of North East England for generations to come."

 What is the Forest Plan

-We are preparing a Forest Plan that sets out a bold, long-term vision for transforming the landscape of North East England.
+The Forest Plan sets out a bold, long-term vision for transforming the landscape of North East England.
 This plan will guide the work of the North East Community Forest, outlining how we will enhance, protect, and celebrate our region’s trees, woodlands, and hedgerows.

 Our goals are ambitious and rooted in community and sustainability.
 By planting more trees and restoring existing woodlands, we will: